- Unbeliebable: White House turns Bieber petition response into immigration screed

 Bidding war starts in Texas Rangers auction

-FORT WORTH, TEXAS (AP) - Billionaire Dallas Mavericks owner Mark Cuban and a group led by Hall of Fame pitcher Nolan Ryan were locked in a fierce bidding war for the Texas Rangers early Thursday, with each side adding millions to the pot in a rare and contentious bankruptcy court auction.
+FORT WORTH, TEXAS (AP) - Billionaire Dallas Mavericks owner Mark Cuban launched an aggressive bid to buy the Texas Rangers on Wednesday, challenging Hall of Fame pitcher and team president Nolan Ryan and his group of investors in a rare and contentious bankruptcy court auction.

-But U.S. Bankruptcy Judge Russell Nelms kept the auction on track.
-He had clearly anticipated a lengthy process and even obtained permission to leave on the courtroom air conditioning, which usually shuts off at 5 p.m.
+U.S. Bankruptcy Judge Russell Nelms said he wanted to keep the auction on track, earlier rejecting a request by attorneys for Ryan and sports attorney Chuck Greenberg for a 12-hour break to review documents.
+But Nelms had clearly anticipated a lengthy process and even obtained permission to leave on the courtroom air conditioning, which usually shuts off at 5 p.m.

 “We’re going to work through the night,” Nelms said.